Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

-Restricting who can follow you in Mastodon
+Restricting who can follow you on Mastodon

-1. Log in through your server’s website
+1. Log in through your server’s website or through the Mastodon web app

 After you’ve done this, a padlock icon 🔒 will appear next to your username on your profile.
-Anyone who clicks follow will send a friend request that you have to approve before the follow is activated.
+Anyone who clicks follow will send a follow request that you have to approve before the follow is activated.

 Don’t screen followers out just because they have blank profile pictures.
 Many blind users don’t use profile pictures, but they will have text in their profile.
 The best way to screen potential followers is to read what they have written about themselves and what they have posted.